Backup158/DarktideWeaponCustomizationOwO/docs/parts_added.md

 ### Sights
 - Sight_2, **Alternative Viewmodels**: Braced/Infantry/Vigilant Autoguns, Autopistol, Bolter, Bolt Pistol, Infantry/Helbore/Recon Lasguns, Laspistol, Combat/Double Barrel Shotguns, Stub Revolvers  \
+&emsp; ﻿﻿Point shooting, DOOM aiming, CS:S Zoom (think SG-552 Commando zoom), and Hipfire aim  \
 &emsp; ﻿﻿Equipped in the helper sight section  \
-&emsp; These change how you hold the gun while ADSing while keeping the physical appearance of the scope on your gun.  \
+&emsp; These change how you hold the gun while ADSing while keeping the physical appearance of the scope on your gun.
-&emsp; ﻿﻿Point Shooting, DOOM aiming, CS:S Zoom (think SG-552 Commando zoom), and Hipfire aim
 - **Ladder Aperture Sights**: Helbore Lasguns  \
 &emsp; ﻿﻿Based on WWI style iron sights.
 No front posts though so good luck aiming with just the U notch.  \
 &emsp; ﻿﻿Includes very shoddily made MAS49 inspired sights.
 These look ugly as sin since the receiver is so wide and I'm too lazy to resize them.